-The Cogen for Africa Project intends to promote and harness the potential benefits of implementing highly efficient cogeneration systems in seven African countries that have signified their interest and have officially endorsed the Project, namely, Ethiopia, Kenya, Malawi, Sudan, Swaziland, Tanzania and Uganda.
+The Cogen for Africa Project intends to promote and harness the potential benefits of implementing highly efficient cogeneration systems in seven African countries that have officially endorsed the Project, namely, Ethiopia, Kenya, Malawi, Sudan, Swaziland, Tanzania and Uganda.
 In these countries, cogeneration has been used in the sugar industry for the past 40 years or more.
 However, during this whole period, only about 200 MW of cogeneration capacity was installed using inefficient, low-pressure systems which are now obsolete and outmoded.
 These old plants do not have proper cleaning devices that modern cogeneration systems have.
-They therefore create high negative environmental impacts due to the emission of particulates and the likelihood of releases of dioxins and furans to the air.
-Although residues in the form of bagasse are generated in abundant quantities (up to 39% by weight of the sugar cane input) in the factories, most of the bagasse is disposed of improperly through open burning or dumping in landfills, while many factories still import a portion of their electricity requirements from the grid.
+They therefore lead to high negative environmental impacts due to the emission of particulates and the likelihood of releases of dioxins and furans to the air.
+Although residues in the form of bagasse are generated in abundant quantities (up to 39% by weight of the sugar cane input) by the factories, most of the bagasse is disposed of improperly through open burning or dumping in landfills, while many factories still continue to import a portion of their electricity requirements from the grid.

 This situation exists in these countries because of the existence of key barriers that hinder potential project developers/owners from adopting more efficient medium and high-pressure cogeneration technologies in their factories.
 Without the intervention of the GEF, cogeneration is likely to continue in the region, with low pressure, inefficient and polluting systems.
 In addition, the sale of electricity to the grid by sugar factories is likely to be insignificant.
 The Cogen for Africa Project, through removal of barriers that exist and capacity building, technical assistance, and institutional support for policy formulation, has a target to directly support the implementation of an additional of 40 MW of modern and efficient cogeneration capacity as Full Scale Promotion Projects (FSPPs) during the Project duration of six (6) years.
-These projects will provide showcases for convincing other potential project developers/owners of the technical reliability, economic viability and environmental soundness of more efficient cogeneration systems.
+These projects will act as showcases for convincing other potential project developers/owners of the technical reliability, economic viability and environmental soundness of more efficient cogeneration systems.

-It is also expected that during the Project implementation another 20 MW of projects will have been directly supported through the provision of advice, services and training but will not be considered to be FSPPs.
-These projects are expected to be under construction or at the advanced stage of project development at the end of the Project.
-Once the FSPPs are implemented and used as show cases of modern and efficient cogeneration systems, replication of such systems is expected beyond the 6-year duration of the Project for a total of around 200 MW, which includes the 20 MW that have been supported and developed during the Project implementation.
+It is also expected that during the Project implementation another 20 MW of projects will have been directly supported through the provision of advice, services and training but which are not part of the FSPPs.
+These projects are expected to be under construction or at the advanced stage of project development at the end of the 6-year project period.
+Once the FSPPs are implemented and used as show cases of modern and efficient cogeneration systems, replication of such systems is expected beyond the 6-year duration of the Project to reach a total of around 200 MW, which includes the 20 MW that have been supported and developed during the Project implementation.

 The target of 40 MW direct project and 20 MW direct post-project is ambitious considering the long development stage of cogeneration projects vis-à-vis the Project duration of 6 years.
-However, taking into account the potential in the participating countries and the design of the Projects which draws lessons and experiences from successful institutional models, this target is realizable.
+However, taking into account the potential that have been identified during the PDF-B activities in the participating countries and the design of the Projects which draws lessons and experiences from successful institutional models, thereby advancing through the learning curve, this target is realizable.
 In comparison, the Cogen Programme in Asia realized 30 MW of directly supported projects during the first 10 years and around 150 MW during the third phase and last 3 years of its operations.